Too Big Of A Risk - The Hiding Place Incident

 Suddenly, the Galathea’s radar sensors picked up on a unknown object.
 This was a rather common occurrence though.
 The interstellar spaces in the deepest regions of the Nebulae were saturated with dust clusters, asteroids and other kinds of debris that had been pushed away from star systems by gravitational interactions or powerful interstellar winds.

 This object though was… different.
 The radars suggested a shape far too definite to be a dust cluster, and far too linear and smooth to be an asteroid.
 Additionally, the mysterious energetic pulse that was picked up seconds before spotting the object had never been seen in nature before.
-Could this be a new phenomenon they had never identified before?.
+Could this be a new phenomenon they had never identified before?

 Or… could this be a remnant from the Second Interstellar War?
 This did use to be U’Lnuib territory all those thousands of years ago… But no, it was impossible!
 They would have found it much sooner if the shipwreck had kept emitting pulses of this intensity.